-a.
-If less than 75% of the period was completed: Pro-rata refund based on scheduled hours.

-b.
-If 75% or more was completed: No refund due; full tuition may be retained.
+- If less than 60% of the period was completed: A pro-rata refund will be calculated based on scheduled hours. - If 60% or more of the program was completed: No refund will be issued.

+Refund Formula:

-Refund Formula: (Scheduled hours up to LDA / Total hours in enrollment period) = % of program completed Tuition x % completed = Tuition retained by WFW Any remaining tuition paid is refunded within 45 days of the date of determination (DOD).
+(Scheduled hours up to LDA \div Total program hours) = % of program completed

+Tuition × % completed = Tuition retained by WFW

+Any remaining balance paid is refunded within 45 calendar days of the DOD.

-If the amount paid is less than the amount owed, the student must arrange to pay the balance.
+If the amount paid is less than the amount owed, the student must pay the remaining balance.

-If a third party (e.g., VA) funded the student, refunds will be returned to the funder first, then to the student.
+If a third party (e.g., VA) funded the student, refunds are returned to the funder first.